 If you are driving into Waikiki for the day or evening, you can find some very reasonable parking locations.
 See these resources for low-cost and/or no-cost parking options.

-* The Shell parking lot on Monsarrat Avenue offers free parking.
+* Waikiki Shell parking lot on Monsarrat Avenue offers inexpensive parking.
+When we checked on October 2019, the rate started at $6 per day.
+See this link for parking options and pricing.
 This parking area is located on the Diamond Head side of Waikiki, near Honolulu Zoo and Kapiolani Park.
+No overnight parking is allowed.

-* Royal Hawaiian Center is offering one hour of free parking with validation.
-After the free hour, you’ll be charged a modest rate of $2 per hour for another 2 hours.
+* Royal Hawaiian Center offers free parking with validation for up to two hours.
+After the first and second hours, you’ll be charged a modest rate of $2 per hour for another 2 hours.
 A minimum purchase is required for the free/reduced rate.
 See this link for more information.

 * Metered parking is available at the Honolulu Zoo parking lot entrance at Kapahulu Avenue.
-The rare is $1 per hour.
-You can pay for parking remotely by phone.
-For more information on paying by phone, see this link.
+The rate is $1.50 per hour.
+You can only park up to four hours maximum.
+For more information, see this link.

-* The Waikiki Shopping Plaza offers $5 flat rate parking specials with cash only some evening and weekend hours.
-See this link for more information.
+* The Waikiki Shopping Plaza offers $7 and $10 flat rate parking specials some evening and weekend hours.
+See this link for more details and any updated pricing and policies.

 * See this list of Waikiki parking garages and locations with their associated fees.

-Cheap Waikiki Parking for Long-Term Visits — More than 10 hours
+Cheap Waikiki Parking for Long-Term Visits — Overnight Parking

 Over the years, options for free overnight parking have virtually vanished.
-Many of the spaces that were previously free and now metered.
-All that being said, with the following resources, it is possible to find more reasonable parking rates.
+Many of the spaces that were previously free are now metered.
+This site has some of the Waikiki parking options for the general public for you to get an idea of what various garages charge.

 Waikiki Beach Parking Tips